Vertexwahn/rules_embree/README.md

 bazel build --config=gcc11 //... # See test/.bazelrc for other supported configs
 ```

+## Bazelization of Embree

+If you are interested in how to bazelize the [Embree repository](https://github.com/embree/embree/) itself you can find all my attempts in the `third_party` folder.
+I have bazelized the Embree repository at different states:

+- Embree 3.12.1
+- Embree 3.13.0
+- Embree 3.13.4
+- Embree 3.13.5
+- Embree 4.3.0

 ## Further references

-I have written a two blog posts about bazelizing Embree:
+I have written two blog posts about bazelizing Embree:

 - [Bazel: Bazelizing Embree 3.13.0](https://vertexwahn.de/2021/07/30/bazelizingembre3.13.0/)
 - [Bazel: Bazelizing Embree 3.12.1](https://vertexwahn.de/2021/01/12/bazelizingembree3.12.1/)